theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 Navigating your file system
 ---------------------------

 The part of the operating system that manages files and directories is called the **file system**.
-It organizes our data into files, which hold information, and directories (also called “folders”), which hold files or other directories.
+It organises our data into files, which hold information, and directories (also called “folders”), which hold files or other directories.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.

 Basic Commands - Where am I?
 ============================

 The dollar sign is a **prompt**, which shows us that the shell is waiting for input; your shell may use a different character as a prompt and may add information before the prompt.
-When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.
+When typing commands, either from these lessons or from other sources, do not type the prompt; only type the commands that follow it.

-Let’s find out where we are by running a command called `pwd` (which stands for “print working directory”).
+Let’s find out where we are by running a command called `pwd` (“print working directory”).
 At any moment, our **current working directory** is our current default directory, i.e., the directory that the computer assumes we want to run commands in, unless we explicitly specify something else.
-Here, the computer’s response is `/home/[your_userid]`, which is the top level directory within our cloud system:
+Here, the computer’s response is `/home/[your_userid]`, which is the top-level directory within our cloud system:

     $ pwd

-Let’s look at how our file system is organized.
+Let’s look at how our file system is organised.
 We can see what files and subdirectories are in this directory by running `ls`, which stands for “listing”:

     $ ls